wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 #### Livelock

-A livelock occurs when two tasks in the system chaing their states due to the actions of the other.
+A livelock occurs when two tasks in the system changing their states due to the actions of the other.
 Consequently, they are in a loop of state changing and unable to continue.
 That says, the thread keeps retrying an operation that is always fail, and it makes no progress.